greyltc/docker-owncloud/README.md

 Say thanks by adding a comment or a star here:
 https://registry.hub.docker.com/u/l3iggs/owncloud/

+__Check out [the wiki](https://github.com/l3iggs/docker-owncloud/wiki)__ for some stuff that I didn't include in this readme because I think it's getting too big.

+### Features
+- Uses php-xcache for the best possible performance
+- Comes with a built in (optional) MySQL database server giving a performance boost over the default sqlite
+- Based on Arch Linux ensuring __everything__ is cutting edge & up to date
+- SSL (HTTPS) encryption works out-of-the-box with the option to re-generate a new SSL certificate at runtime for maximum security
-The following official ownCloud apps come pre-installed here:
+- Comes complete with the following official ownCloud apps:
  - Bookmarks
  - Calendar
  - Contacts
  - Documents
  - Gallery

-__Check out [the wiki](https://github.com/l3iggs/docker-owncloud/wiki)__ for some stuff that I didn't include in this readme because I think it's getting too big.

-## Usage
+### Usage

 1. [**Install docker**](https://docs.docker.com/installation/)
 1. **Download and start the owncloud server instance**